Bordeaux - INTRODUCTION

 - We will get intimate insights into the world of Bordeaux - the majority are Grand Cru Classé Bordeaux producers, but also excellent lesser known and unknown producers.

-- We will visit at least one 1ière Grand Cru Classé Châteaux.
+- We will visit a 1ière Grand Cru Classé Châteaux.

 - We will explore the Bassin d’Arcachon off the Atlantic Ocean coast, visit an oyster farmer to learn what it entails to grow delicious oysters, and have an oyster tasting.